open-ibc/ibc-app-solidity-template/README.md

 ## 🕹️ Interaction with the contracts

 When the contracts are ready, you can go ahead and interact with the contracts through scripts.
-There is a Justfile to for the most common commands, with the underlying scripts in the /scripts folder.
+There is a Justfile too for the most common commands, with the underlying scripts in the  `/scripts` folder.

 The `/private` folder within the scripts folder has scripts that you're unlikely to need to touch.
 The only scripts you'll (potentially) be interacting with are:

-There's three types of default scripts in the project:

 - The `deploy.js` allows you to deploy your application contract.
 You may want to add additional deployment logic to the Hardhat script.
 - In the `/contracts` folder you'll find `arguments.js` to add your custom constructor arguments for automated deployment with the `deploy.js` script.